-iii.
+iv.
 Recipient Integrity and Performance Matters

-DOE, prior to making a federal award with a total amount of federal share greater than the simplified acquisition threshold, is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (currently The Federal Awardee Performance and Integrity Information System FAPIIS) (see 41 U.S.C.
+DOE, prior to making a federal award with a total amount of federal share greater than the simplified acquisition threshold, is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (currently FAPIIS) (see 41 U.S.C.
 2313).